 On the other hand, the dry wiping process that an operator would do using a Fiber Optic Cassette Cleaner or One-Click cleaner relies on contact friction to remove contamination.
 When two materials are rubbed together, there is a transfer of electrons between the two surfaces and the imbalance on the surface creates a charged electric force we call static electricity.
 The two surfaces, one charged positive and the other negative, will try to pull in surrounding particles to being the charge back into a neutral balance.
 This attraction pulls in the dust particulates in the air and the wear debris on the connector body and adapter.
 The introduction of a cleaning solvent during a wet-dry cleaning process introduces static dissipative medium for the charge so that it does not stay on the ferrule surface.

 End users should be wise to think of the environment his connectors are being exposed before learn to keep fiber optic connector clean.
-Because a large enough piece of dust particulate residing somewhere on either ends will create problems.
+Because a large enough piece of dust particulate residing somewhere on either end will create problems.
 The best practice to avoid long-term problems and extend the life of your optical assemblies is to always inspect and remove any contamination regardless of the connector type.
 FS.COM offers a full range of fiber optics that can cater to your specific requirement.
-Bulk Ethernet cable, fiber jumpers, transceivers and DAC/AOC cables are in great selection.
-Please feel free to contact us.
+Bulk Ethernet cable, fiber jumpers, transceivers, and DAC/AOC cables are in great selection.